flancia-coop/doc.anagora.org/flancia-meet.md

 - Greetings!
 - Soups, pros and cons
     - Chicken soup in the witch's cauldron
 - Should we meet some day in Moscow?
-After the war?
 - On ephemeral artifacts (e.g. chat as it is in matrix) vs persistent (e.g. agoras)
     - Why the distinction/hard cut?
     - About Borges...